2008 attacks on Uttar Pradeshi and Bihari migrants in Maharashtra: February

 The Mumbai Police announced its move to put Raj under their custody on 13 February, which created an upsurge of violence in the state and led to two deaths.
 Attacks on North Indians were reported from Mumbai, Pune, Jalna, Beed, Aurangabad and Latur.
 Shops, offices and other business establishments were shut down in different parts of Mumbai, as MNS workers threatened violence in case their leader was arrested.
 Central Mumbai localities were most affected, especially around Dadar and Shivaji Park, the strongholds of both the MNS and the Shiv Sena.
 The police blocked roads in front of the residence of Raj in the Shivaji Park area.
 A civic activist named James John was assaulted by suspected MNS workers while he was attempting to photograph them forcing shop owners to down shutters in JB Nagar, Andheri.
 John suffered two rib fractures and bruises on his lungs.
 In Nashik, an employee of the Hindustan Aeronautics Limited, a Maharashtrian, died during a stone pelting on state-run buses by MNS supporters.
 A migrant from Bihar, who was a security guard with a private company at Igatpuri in Nashik district, was killed by a mob.

 In Mumbai and Aurangabad, police rounded up more than 400 MNS workers.
 In Pune and Pimpri-Chinchwad, MNS workers went on a rampage following the arrest of Raj, smashing windows and windscreens of eleven state buses.
 Thirteen rioters were arrested.
 They also chopped off both hands of a Bihari hawker sleeping on the streets.
 He was severely beaten until he fell unconscious.
 When he gained consciousness the following day, he found himself in a hospital with both hands amputated.
 The injured, mainly hawkers, were treated at the Nashik Civil Hospital after they were beaten.
 Shops along Nashik Road closed down after the incident.
-Incidents of stone pelting on state-run buses were reported from the Nashik Road, Ambad, Ravivar Peth, and Gangapur areas.
+Incidents of stone pelting on state-run buses were reported from the Nashik Road, Ambad, Raviwar Peth, and Gangapur areas.
 Bus services were severely curtailed and diverted via Nipani.
 In Amrawati, MNS workers blocked roads and pelted stones at buses, damaging several vehicles in the process.
-Though contingents of the Rapid Action Force and the Central Industrial Security Force were deployed in many parts of the state, the police could not control violence by the MNS who adopted hit-and-run methods of attack.
+Though contingents of the Rapid Action Force (RAF) and the Central Industrial Security Force (CISF) were deployed in many parts of the state, the police could not control violence by the MNS who adopted hit-and-run methods of attack.
 More than 200 activists of the MNS were arrested across Nashik.
 Many activists went underground and coordinated with party activists from undisclosed locations.